——ABOUT LUTES MASTERCLASS——

 The CAVE community explored a variety topics that were of interest to commuter students and the content is still available to you today!
-We noticed there were three areas that students are most interested in during their first semester at PLU.
+We noticed there were three areas that students were most interested in during their first semester at PLU.
 The three themes include creating friendships with other off-campus students, learning about campus resources, and strategies to thrive.
-Throughout the spring semester, Lutes MasterClass will explore topics such as off-campus treasures, setting intentions for success, and help with housing.
-This experience will be coordinated by The CAVE Community Advocates and will include PLU campus partners to share some of their expertise.
+Throughout the 2020-2021 academic year, Lutes MasterClass explored topics such as off-campus treasures, setting intentions for success, and help with housing.
+This experience was coordinated by The CAVE staff members and included PLU campus partners to share some of their expertise.
 Scroll below to view the resources and feel free to reach out if you have any questions about the content (email: email@example.com)

 +Engage in weekly touchpoints with new students who live off campus